tshrode37/Twitter-Streaming-Football/README.md

 **ADD SUMMARY OF FINDINGS HERE**

-By live streaming tweets containing particular tag words, we were able to collect 270,988 total tweets.
+By live streaming tweets containing particular tag words, we were able to collect 270,988 total tweets, which includes duplicate tweets.
+After removing duplicated tweets, the resulting number of tweets is 155,943.

 ### Data